HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 many countries are struggling and tightening their immigration rules.
 La Regno de Omnijo, however, did surprisingly well (again), attracting people to stay (or rather, emigration becomes a lot harder).
-Actually, from an outsider perspective, Omnijo's response was almost perfect.
+Actually, from an outsider perspective, Omnijo's response was almost perfect[^Historio-RdO-Recesio-bankoj].
 <span style="color:Beige">Serena</span> was even able to take the chance
 to re-nationalize many of the private companies in her country - from public transportation, to utilities, banks, manufacturing industries and more -